Resources for Remote Teaching

 Linkedin Learn resources.
 ACU has a subscription to Linkedin Learn (formerly known as Lynda.com), and they may have resources to help you prepare to work remotely from home.
 Some of their videos include: Working Remotely(1 hr), Time Management: Working From Home (1 hr 25 min), Productivity Tips: Finding Your Productive Mindset (59 min) and Balancing Work and Life (28 min).

-Instructional design: You can also contact Adams Center (blogs.acu.edu/adamscenter, Tel: 325 674 2455) for assistance or coaching.
-Berlin Fang is the director of instructional design at the center and you can schedule a virtual meeting to learn how to use any of the tools or resources.
-Also, join the Adams Center Facebook group for notifications, tips and resources.
+Learning design: You can also contact Adams Center (email@example.com, Tel: 325 674 2455) for assistance or coaching.
+Scott Hamm is the assistant director and learning designer at the center.
+Also, join the Adams Center Facebook group for notifications, tips, and resources.